-The linker checks that the address space used for the EMPTY region does not overlap any other execution region.
+The linker checks that the address space used for the ${\sf EMPTY}$ region does not overlap any other execution region.

-8.13 Aligning regions to page boundaries
+8.14 Alignment of regions to page boundaries

 You can produce an ELF file with each execution region starting at a page boundary.